nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Camelid-Derived:** Pertaining to or derived from camelid antibodies, highlighting the source of nanobodies.

-### Expanded Definition and Usage\nNanobodies are particularly valuable in scenarios where traditional antibodies fail, such as crossing the blood-brain barrier or penetrating dense tumor tissue.
+### Expanded Definition and Usage:
+Nanobodies are particularly valuable in scenarios where traditional antibodies fail, such as crossing the blood-brain barrier or penetrating dense tumor tissue.
 Their small size and high stability make them suitable for applications that require deep tissue penetration or prolonged action without substantial degradation.
 Additionally, nanobodies can be easily engineered with various functional groups, enabling the development of bispecific or multifunctional agents.
 In the field of research, nanobodies serve as powerful tools for protein labeling, purification, and imaging, providing new insights into complex biological systems.